Electrode-iOS/ELWebService/docs/Programming-Guide.md

-# Swallow Programming Guide
+# ELWebService Programming Guide

-## About Swallow
+## About ELWebService

-[Swallow](https://github.com/TheHolyGrail/Swallow) is a lightweight HTTP networking framework written in Swift.
-Swallow simplifies interaction with HTTP web services by providing a concise API for encoding a `NSURLRequest` object and processing the resulting `NSURLResponse`.
+[ELWebService](https://github.com/TheHolyGrail/ELWebService) is a lightweight HTTP networking framework written in Swift.
+ELWebService simplifies interaction with HTTP web services by providing a concise API for encoding a `NSURLRequest` object and processing the resulting `NSURLResponse`.

-Unlike many other iOS networking libraries, Swallow is not a wrapper around `NSURLSession` or `NSURLConnection`.
-Instead Swallow is designed to be unobtrusive by acting as a convenience for working with request and response objects while leaving the crucial implementation details of the various session delegate methods up to the developer.
+Unlike many other iOS networking libraries, ELWebService is not a wrapper around `NSURLSession` or `NSURLConnection`.
+Instead ELWebService is designed to be unobtrusive by acting as a convenience for working with request and response objects while leaving the crucial implementation details of the various session delegate methods up to the developer.

 Apple has done a great job of providing the fundamentals that you would expect from a networking API via `NSURLSession`.
 It is a modern and flexible API that leaves little need for bulky abstractions.
 Although `NSURLRequest` and `NSURLResponse` are simple to use they offer little in terms of utilizing the expressiveness and safety you get with Swift's syntax.

-Swallow was built to offer simple but powerful constructs for enabling your code to easily take advantage of some of the modern features in Swift.
+ELWebService was built to offer simple but powerful constructs for enabling your code to easily take advantage of some of the modern features in Swift.

-## How Swallow Works with NSURLSession
+## How ELWebService Works with NSURLSession

-By default Swallow uses the shared session returned from `NSURLSession.sharedSession()` to create data tasks but can be customized to work with any session instance with a single protocol method.
+By default ELWebService uses the shared session returned from `NSURLSession.sharedSession()` to create data tasks but can be customized to work with any session instance with a single protocol method.
 This gives you the freedom to provide your own `NSURLSession` implementation while giving you a lightweight API for dispatching and handling `NSURLSessionDataTask` objects.

-By conforming to `SessionDataTaskDataSource`, your code has complete control over the `NSURLSession` configuration and simply provides a `NSURLSessionDataTask` for Swallow to work with.
+By conforming to `SessionDataTaskDataSource`, your code has complete control over the `NSURLSession` configuration and simply provides a `NSURLSessionDataTask` for ELWebService to work with.

 ```
 struct MyDataTaskDataSource: SessionDataTaskDataSource {